D3N2-A/Secrets-App/README.md

 Simple web application made while learning authentication and security.

-6 Levels of securitywas implemented starting from basic comparison of plain text from database to oAuth 2.0.
+6 Levels of securitywas implemented starting from basic comparison of plain text from database to OAuth 2.0 and Google authentication.